dvwhite/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+__David__: To persist information from the client so that it is accessible to the server across multiple users interactions on the site

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+__David__: It hashes and salts the passwords using a secret and a hashing algorithm, so that it would render them unreadable without knowing the hashing algorithm, number of hashes, and the salt.
+This secures it against simply accessing the database.

 - [ ] What does bcrypt do to slow down attackers?

+__David__: It hashes and salts the passwords, as described above.
+Unhashing them using a brute force method, or maybe using rainbow tables, would be hardware-dependant and would take quite a while.
+It would be slower with increasing number of hashing rounds.
+It also stores a randomly generated salt so that it can mitigate rainbow table attacks.

 - [ ] What are the three parts of the JSON Web Token?

+__David__: The header, the payload and the signature.
+The header consists of the token type and the signing algorithm.
+The payload is composed of claims and additional data that is persisted and signed cryptographically.
+The signature is a cryptographic signature used to verify that the JWT has not been compromised.

 ## Minimum Viable Product